tel: +48 22 499 98 98

 • Thanks to their high temperature resistance, they can operate (depending on the shape) even at temperatures up to 230°C and above...

-• Key role in modern technologies – find application in computer drives, electric motors, medical devices and other highly developed apparatuses.
+• Wide application in the industry of new technologies – find application in computer drives, electric motors, medical devices or very modern machines.

 Disadvantages of neodymium magnets: